AlexandrSokolov/frontend/react/docs/02_state&events/FAQ_05_State_via_hooks.md

 [Functional updates](https://legacy.reactjs.org/docs/hooks-reference.html#functional-updates)

-### Update a single attribute of a multi-attributes state in a stateless function.
+### Update a single attribute of a multi-attributes state in a stateless function

 Setting state via hooks replaces its value.
 This is different from `this.setState` in a class, which merges the updated fields into the object.